[R.O. 2008 §16-486; Ord. No. 977 §1(12.1), 1-5-1981]

-No person shall operate a motorcycle unless he/she is wearing an eye-protective device of a type approved by the State Director of Revenue, except when the motorcycle is equipped with a windscreen.
+No person shall operate a motorcycle or autocycle unless he/she is wearing an eye-protective device of a type approved by the State Director of Revenue, except when the motorcycle or autocycle is equipped with a windscreen.

-This Section shall not apply to person riding within an enclosed cab.
+This Section shall not apply to a person riding a motorcycle within an enclosed cab.

 [R.O.
 2008 §16-491; Ord.
 No. 977 §1(12.8), 1-5-1981]

 Every motorcycle shall be equipped as is required of any other motor vehicle, unless specifically exempted from such requirements by this Chapter or unless such equipment in its very nature is inconsistent with the structure and use of a motorcycle.

 [R.O.
 2008 §16-492; Ord.
 No. 977 §1(12.10), 1-5-1981]